bhamail/shiro-test-dan/README.md

 I'm also experimenting with publishing the maven site for this project on github gh-pages.
 See: [wagon-scm -> Deploying your Maven site to GitHub's gh-pages](http://maven.apache.org/wagon/wagon-providers/wagon-scm/usage.html)
+Doh!
+It looks like that approach is doomed: http://jira.codehaus.org/browse/WAGON-374 Let's try this instead: http://maven.apache.org/plugins/maven-scm-publish-plugin/

 The resulting site is available here: http://bhamail.github.com/shiro-test-dan/